-The status of the license, if any, on the server.
-If your license is expired, any jobs using that server will be in an error state.
-If you have multiple licenses, the status will indicate the license that requires the soonest action.
-For example, if you have a Double-Take Move license that expires in two days and a Double-Take Availability license that must be activated within 10 days, the status will be for the Double-Take Move license.
+Server The name or IP address of the server.
+If you have specified a reserved IP address, will be displayed in parenthesis.
+Activity There are many different Activity messages that keep you informed of the server activity.
+Most of the activity messages are informational and do not require any administrator interaction.
+If you see error messages, check the server details.
+See Viewing server details on page 50.
+Version The Double-Take product version information, if any.
+Licensing Stat us The status of the license, if any, on the server.
+If your license is expired, any jobs us that server will be in an error state.
+If you have multiple licenses, the status will indic the license that requires the soonest action.
+For example, if you have a Double-Tal Move license that expires in two days and a Double-Take Availability license that n be activated within 10 days, the status will be for the Double-Take Move license.
+Product The Double-Take products, if any, licensed for the server